daisynyj/DataIntensive/project0.md

 TransLattice
 TransLattice is the geographically distributed database company that provides data where and when it is needed, for enterprise, cloud and hybrid environments.
 This new approach to enterprise and cloud infrastructure results in significantly reduced costs and deployment complexity, while dramatically improving system reliability, scalability and response time.
 Resilience
-TransLattice°Øs self-healing architecture recognizes possible problems and automatically adjusts to prevent disruption in service.
+TransLattice‚Äôs self-healing architecture recognizes possible problems and automatically adjusts to prevent disruption in service.
 Elasticity.
 Scaling a TransLattice cluster as simple as deploying additional TransLattice nodes in the new locations and connecting them to your network.
 As nodes are added, capacity, performance and resilience increase.
 Data Governance